Homemade Whisky from Alcohol

 • Water (to prepare oak) – 2.5-3.6 gl/10-14 liters

-If alcohol is more than 50%, it should diluted with water in advance.
-The thing is alcohols don’t absorb timber materials.
+If alcohol is more than 50%, it should be diluted with water to be more pleasant and have better taste.
 But you shouldn’t dilute it below 45%, because during the infusion it will cause the ABV to drop a few degrees.

-Prepare oak pegs yourself or get them in the hardware store.
+You can prepare oak chips yourself or get them in the moonshiner’s store.
 It is better to get the oldest timber possible.
 Glucose (available in capsules) is needed to mitigate the burning taste of alcohol.
 It can be replaced with sugar or not added at all.
 Soda and water are used for soaking hardening agents.

 Whisky from Alcohol Recipe

 Preparing the wood.
-The toughest process that affects the lion’s share of the result.
+(If you have purchased Oak chips – move to step Number 8) The toughest process that affects the lion’s share of the result.
 Some recipes don’t use soaked oak and start from the sixth stage.
 But in this case you may get ‘plintusovka “- a drink with a sharp unpleasant taste.
 It is better to stick to the following procedure: